 The AirRx is a small board that allows you to control Large Scale locomotives using battery power and Airwire Transmitters.
 It can operate in three dead rail modes- High power DCC, Electronic Speed Control and Servo mode.

 The AirRx is a Airwire Compatible Receiver for dead rail.
-Like the PTRx, it can operate in three modes, Battery DCC, Electronic Speed Control and Live Steam.
+This is a high efficiency long range 915Mhz receiver that uses the Anaren Chipset.
+Like the Protothrottle Receiver, it can operate in three modes, Battery DCC, Electronic Speed Control and Live Steam.
 The AirRx is a bit different than the PTRx in that it is two DCC devices in one package.
 As an Airwire Receiver, it sets up the radio and then passes the DCC signal from the Airwire Transmitter directly to the ‘D’ pin on the receiver.
 You then hook the Cytron Power Amp to that for 10Amps of DCC.

 While the DCC signal is passed to the output pin, it is also intercepted and decoded inside the Receiver to control the servo outputs for ESC and Live Steam modes.

 Below is a block diagram of the components when used in DCC mode.

 The AirRx intercepts the T5000 signal and outputs it as logic level DCC.
 That signal is then used to control a motor driver which effectively ‘boosts’ it up to whatever voltage your battery is (typically 14-18v).
 The 3v supply shown is a small ‘buck’ converter that draws power from the main battery to produces a clean, steady 3v to power the receiver.
 The Motor driver (Amp) outputs then directly drive the DCC decoder.

 The hookup for the ESC mode is similar, however in this case we are using the Servo 0 R/C output signal.
 Below is a block diagram.
 Here we are using the BEC circuit to power the receiver so we don’t need the 3v converter.